Assessment and Reporting

 d) The student’s current result is a long way below the target – what can be done?

 It is important that our students understand clearly what is needed to move to the next level in each of their subjects.
 Each student needs to understand the gaps in their knowledge and skills and have a plan to close those gaps.
 If the student is below the target range, they should focus on moving to the next level and worry less about the target.
 Please encourage your child to talk to their subject teachers to better understand what needs to be done to improve.

-The student’s current result is above the target range.
+e) The student’s current result is above the target.
 Should the target be changed?

 This is a brilliant position to be in.
 Just because the student has exceeded the target range in a subject doesn’t mean that they can’t further improve in that subject.
 Our advice is to look at all other subjects as well.
 Are there any subjects that need more focus without impacting the well performing subjects?

 We do not provide predicted GCSE grades for pupils.
 The Working At Grades are designed to be a true reflection of the abilities of the pupil when assessed against the work completed so far.
 As the pupil moves through successive mocks and the scope of the work assessed is increased, the Working At Grades will become a more accurate reflection of how the pupil will perform in the GCSE at the end of Year 11.